My Journey in Healing Pelvic Floor Dysfunction

 It can be - it depends.
 If you are unsure, please contact me to discuss your specific situation.
 Then, if we decide I am a good fit, you can check with your doctor before we proceed.

 Yes!
-I teach experiential anatomy.
-Learn exercises that support your abdominals and pelvic floor structures.
+I teach experiential anatomy and exercises that support your abdominals and pelvic floor structures.
 I teach expectant mothers about the muscles for proper posture, hip flexion, and how to avoid bearing down on the pelvic floor.

-Also, from trauma such as episiotomies and tears from birthing that do not heal will.
+Also, from trauma such as episiotomies and tears from birthing that do not heal well.